-A breast uplift (mastopexy) is a surgical procedure to lift drooping breasts and nipples.
+A breast lift (breast uplift or mastopexy) is a surgical procedure to lift drooping breasts and nipples.
 Breast drooping is part of natural ageing but may occur more quickly in women following pregnancy or weight loss.
 Many of these patients are happy with the size of their breasts when they are wearing a bra but do not like the droopiness of their breasts when they are not wearing a bra.

-Excess skin is removed to tighten the breast and make it firmer.
-This in turn lifts the breast making it more pert and improves the shape of the breast by increasing the fullness in the cleavage area.
+Breast lift (breast uplift or mastopexy) surgery is performed under general anaesthesia (patient is asleep).
+Excess skin is removed and the breast tissue is cut and rearranged making the breast firmer and more youthful.
+This in turn lifts the breast making it more pert and increases the fullness in the cleavage area.
 The nipples are lifted by cutting around the areola which leaves scarring around the areola (circumareolar scar).
-Most patients will also need to have a vertical scar between the areola and crease under the breast as this is the main area from where excess skin is usually removed (lollipop scar).
-Some patients with significant droopiness may also need to have a scar in the crease under the breast (anchor scar).read more
+Most patients will also need to have a vertical scar between the areola and crease under the breast as this is the main area from where excess skin is usually removed.
+Some patients with significant droopiness may also need to have a scar in the crease under the breast.read more

 Different types of mastopexy (breast uplift)